 In addition to the restaurants mentioned above, we’ve also enjoyed eating at Eggs & Co. while here, which specializes in omelets.

 The food is tasty, and the decor is adorable.

 The walk from the Luxembourg Gardens to the Louvre is technically under 20 minutes, but depending on how much you want to meander around the neighborhood, it could take quite a bit longer!

-We’ve now visited the Louvre twice saw almost none of the same exhibits on each visit!
+We’ve now visited the Louvre three times and have seen almost none of the same exhibits on any of our visits!